Ancient drachma: Modern value and comparison

+Food and clothing were expensive from a modern perspective.
+A gallon of olive oil cost three drachmae, while cloaks could range anywhere between five and twenty drachmae.

 For the Roman successors of the drachma, see Roman provincial coins.

 Denominations of ancient Greek drachma

 The weight of the silver drachma was approximately 4.3 grams or 0.15 ounces, although weights varied significantly from one city-state to another.
 It was divided into six obols of 0.72 grams, which were subdivided into four tetartemoria of 0.18 grams, one of the smallest coins ever struck, approximately 5–7 mm in diameter.